Understanding Corpus Callosum Agenesis: Causes and Effects

 Supportive Care

 Providing a supportive environment is essential for individuals with CCA.
 This involves working closely with educators, therapists, and healthcare providers to develop a comprehensive care plan tailored to the individual's needs.
-Family support and counselling can also play a significant role in managing the emotional and psychological aspects of living with CCA.
+Family support and counseling can also play a significant role in managing the emotional and psychological aspects of living with CCA.

 Continued research into the genetic and environmental factors contributing to CCA is essential for improving diagnosis and treatment options.
 Advances in genetic testing and neuroimaging techniques hold promise for enhancing our understanding of this complex condition.